Idaho Opportunity Scholarship

 1. Ensure scholarshiphelp@edu.idaho.gov is set as a safe sender

-2. Make sure you set allow text messaging to your cellphone during the application process.
+2. Make sure you set allow text messaging on your cellphone during the application process.
 This allows our team to let you know to check your email.

 4. Set calendar reminders to login to your Scholarship Idaho account on each of the offer round dates listed above to see if your status has changed to “offered”.
-If so, you must click either the “accept” or “decline” button available on your status card.
+If so, you must click either the “accept” or “decline” button available on the site.

 Text messages are only sent as courtesy reminders and do not constitute an official offer.
 Applicants MUST accept their official offer and verify their details by the date explicitly listed in their offer email.
 The Office of the State Board of Education is not responsible for applicants’ failure to check their email (including junk mail folders) in a timely manner.
 A failure to respond to any offer by the deadline will constitute an express rejection of the offer and is not appealable.